 Elements of an Informed Consent Form

-The elements below must be included in an informed consent form.
+These elements must be included in an informed consent form

 Informed Consent with Minors as Participants